 The following are the most important tools you will require:

-1. Earthing Product - A grounding sheet, mat, or pad
+1. Earthing Product - A grounding bedsheet, mat, or pad

 2. Multimeter - Ensure you have a compatible, reliable digital multimeter.

 3. Cables/Probes - Typically included or purchased with a multimeter.

 You need cables/probes to connect the measuring device to the grounding product while ensuring proper contact between each component throughout usage.

 Stay tuned for our next section, where we will provide a step-by-step guide on testing grounding mats using a digital multimeter, explaining the measurement process in detail.